Dr. Chava Green joins us to discuss the role of women in the Messianic Era and seeing God in the everyday.

 A lifelong seeker of truth, Dr. Chava Green has always been drawn to exploring the complexities of the world.
 As a college student she explored different areas of thought, eventually learning more about Judaism and strengthening her Jewish identity.
 In turn, Chava’s journey guided her to the rich tradition of Jewish mysticism.

-Chava Green is the founder of Soulful Jewish Woman.
+Chava Green is the founder of The Hasidic Feminist Platform.
 She completed her PhD in religion at Emory University, writing her dissertation on Hasidic feminism.
 Chava is currently working on a book entitled The Geulah is Female.

 Now, she joins us to answer eighteen questions on Jewish mysticism with Rabbi Dr. Benji Levy including the role of women in the Messianic Era and how we can see God in the everyday.